StackVista/stackstate-docs/setup/cli/cli-sts.md

 ## Overview

 The new StackState `sts` CLI provides easy access to the functionality provided by the StackState APIs.
-It can be used for automate using StackState data, configure StackState and to develop StackPacks.
+It helps you to automate using StackState data, configure StackState and to develop StackPacks.

 {% hint style="success" "self-hosted info" %}